 The Write operation is being resumed when Write-Resume instruction issued.
-ESB or PSB (suspend status bit) in Status register will be changed back to "0"
+ESB or PSB (suspend status bit) in Status register will be changed back to "0".

 The operation of Write-Resume is as follows: CS# drives low \rightarrow send write resume command cycle (30H) \rightarrow drive CS# high.
 By polling Busy Bit in status register, the internal write operation status could be checked to be completed or not.
 The user may also wait the time lag of TSE, TBE, TPP for Sector-erase, Block-erase or Page-programming.
-WREN (command "06" is not required to issue before resume.
-Resume to another suspend operation requires latency time of 100us(from Program Suspend Resume)/200us(from Erase Suspend Resume).
+WREN (command "06") is not required to issue before resume.
+Resume to another suspend operation requires latency time of 1ms.

-Please note that, if "performance enhance mode" is executed during suspend operation, the device can not be resume.
+Please note that, if "performance enhance mode" is executed during suspend operation, the device can not be resumed.
 To restart the write command, disable the "performance enhance mode" is required.
-After the "performance enhance mode" is disable, the write-resume command is effective.
+After the "performance enhance mode" is disabled, the write-resume command is effective.